Longestboi/Longestboi.github.io/content/boards/index.md

 {{< boards-section "tfttar" "Tales From Teren: The Approaching Rot" "/games/tfttar" "./TFTTAR.webp" "TFTTAR is a web-based visual novel that needs to run on desktop and mobile browsers and uses the ChoiceScript framework.
 ChoiceScript uses its own interpreted language that is very restrictive because non-programmers are the intended target.
 Due to these restrictions, I had to use JavaScript to implement some features the designers required; this included making custom BBCode tags and hacking the framework to allow for a button that takes you to a codex at any point in the game." >}}

 {{< boards-section "pytris" "Pytris" "/games/pytris" "./Pytris.webp" "Pytris contains one of the more complex engines I’ve written in Python.
-It has Godot-like signals, GUI objects, global data, and high framerates for an interpreted language." >}}
+It has Godot-like signals, immediate mode GUI objects, global data, and high framerates for an interpreted language." >}}

 {{< boards-section "peggle" "Peggle Clone" "/games/peggle-clone" "./Peggle.webp" "I've built my Peggle clone project in Godot 4.2, which is slowly gaining more support in the games industry.
 The game uses Godot's features like groups, signals, Autoloads, etc, to make every scene portable.
 Godot allows you to use multiple languages, but for simplicity, I used GDscript, an interpreted language endemic to Godot.
 Wherever possible, I've specified the type of any variable; this allows the game to run slightly faster, as Godot doesn't have to interpret what the type may be." >}}